racket/pkg-index/README.md

    `redirect-to-static-port`.
 These, in turn, default to `"http"`, `"pkgs.racket-lang.org"` and `80`, respectively.

- - `email-sender-address` - string; defaults to `pkgs@racket-lang.org`.
-   Used as the "from" address when sending authentication emails on behalf of the server.

  - `port` - number; defaults to `9004`.
 Port on which the backend site will be served (N.B. via HTTPS).